rafaelcamargo/portfolio/src/scripts/blog/posts/english/component-maturity-model.md

 </div>
 ```

-A generic button for uploading files got coupled to a stylesheet already connected to a business domain - *finance*.
+A generic button for uploading files got coupled to a stylesheet already connected to a business domain (*finance*).
 Markup and logic are not encapsulated and will be replicated with other classes and markup on every part of the system that needs a file upload button.

 ## Level One: CSS Components